 - It has a few choice ingredients - 7 ingredients including the potatoes.
 That's it!

-Note: If you want to make your own tamarind chutney at home, here's one by Serious Eats that goes really well with all kinds of fried snacks.
-But if you truly want to save time and get going, just buy the chutney online or at any Indian store.
+Note: If you want to make your own tamarind chutney at home, here's a simple recipe.
+It goes very well with all kinds of fried snacks.
+But if you want to save time, buy the chutney online or at any Indian store.
 It comes sealed in a glass bottle and keeps well in the fridge for a few months.
 When I don't have any homemade chutney in the fridge, I just shake out some on the potatoes straight from the bottle and I'm done.